wheeleruniverse/cgc-lb-and-cdn/hosting/README.md

 ### Common Issues

-1. **SSH Key Not Found**: Ensure your SSH key is uploaded to Digital Ocean with the correct name
+1. **Access Token**: Verify your Digital Ocean access token has the correct permissions
-2. **API Token**: Verify your Digital Ocean token has the correct permissions
+2. **Region**: Some features may not be available in all regions
-3. **Region**: Some features may not be available in all regions
+3. **Spaces**: Ensure DO Spaces service is available in your selected region

 ### Getting Help